nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures_2.md

 For this reason most [Metrics](http://127.0.0.1/Metrics?prescribing-metrics) were calculated on a [patient-month](http://127.0.0.1/Metrics?prescribing-per-patient-month-ppm) basis.

+By month, patient counts dropped during the COVID-19 pandemic then steadily rose again from March 2021.
 The number of patients who received prescriptions in a care home peaked in January 2024, at 328,000 patients.
 January 2024 also had the highest number of care home prescription items, at 3.6 million items.
-Prior to 2024, patient counts peaked around the start of the COVID-19 pandemic.

-Patient counts initially dropped during the pandemic then steadily rose again from March 2021.
-There may be some seasonality, with a declining care home population during and around winter months.
+There is some seasonality in the data, but the effect is small compared to the overall trend.